akhilsb/Post-Quantum-SMR/README.md

 ```

 ## Next Steps
-The next step is to read the paper [Narwhal and Tusk: A DAG-based Mempool and Efficient BFT Consensus](https://arxiv.org/pdf/2105.11827.pdf).
-It is then recommended to have a look at the README files of the [worker](https://github.com/asonnino/narwhal/tree/master/worker) and [primary](https://github.com/asonnino/narwhal/tree/master/primary) crates.
+The next step is to read the paper [Narwhal and Tusk: A DAG-based Mempool and Efficient BFT Consensus](https://arxiv.org/pdf/2105.11827.pdf) and [HashRand: Efficient Asynchronous Random Beacon without Threshold Cryptographic Setup](https://eprint.iacr.org/2023/1755).
 An additional resource to better understand the Tusk consensus protocol is the paper [All You Need is DAG](https://arxiv.org/abs/2102.08325) as it describes a similar protocol.

-The README file of the [benchmark folder](https://github.com/asonnino/narwhal/tree/master/benchmark) explains how to benchmark the codebase and read benchmarks' results.
+The README file of the [benchmark folder](https://github.com/akhilsb/pqsmr-rs/tree/master/benchmark) explains how to benchmark the codebase and read benchmarks' results.
 It also provides a step-by-step tutorial to run benchmarks on [Amazon Web Services (AWS)](https://aws.amazon.com) accross multiple data centers (WAN).

 ## License
 This software is licensed as [Apache 2.0](LICENSE).